-As you read on, you will not only learn Tagalog, but realize just how easy it is to write essays in Tagalog.
-After this, your Tagalog writing and overall communication skills should be much improved!
+As you read on, you will not only learn Tagalog but also realize just how easy it is to write essays in Tagalog.
+After this, your Tagalog writing and overall communication skills should improve a lot!

 If you want to know how to write a good essay (sanaysay in Filipino), definitely remember that less is more!
 By writing less, you’re conveying to your reader that you’re organized and an expert on what you’re talking about.
 To learn more helpful tips, make sure to keep reading!

-Doing proper research (pagsisiyasat) before getting started is essential when it comes to the writing process.
+Doing proper research (pananaliksik) before getting started is essential when it comes to the writing process.
 After all, how will you be able to write about a topic if you don’t know anything about it?
-When you’re conducting research, make sure to also fact check and gather data from multiple sources, that way your article has more authority.
+When you’re conducting research, make sure to also fact-check and gather data from multiple sources.
+That way, your article has more authority.

 Doing more research will also ensure that you know about a certain topic in-depth and can even lead to you gaining a new perspective along the way.

-After completing your research and answering the questions you have in your mind, you can now proceed to draft (pagbabalangkas) your essay.
+After completing your research and answering the questions you have in your mind, you can now proceed to drafting (pagbabalangkas) your essay.
 This process is so important because it gives you time to organize your thoughts and ideas into a concise structure.
-If you skip this step, your essay is sure to come out disorganized with different topics all jumbled up in each other.
+If you skip this step, your essay is sure to come out disorganized, with different topics all jumbled up in each other.

-Make sure that during this step you make a thorough outline of your essay.
+Make sure that during this step, you outline your essay thoroughly.
 This will make the process of writing the actual essay go much smoother because you won’t have to go back and research information or search for notes.
-When you’re writing an essay, keep all your notes in the same place!
+Keep all your notes in the same place when you’re writing an essay!

-After conducting research (pagsisiyasat) and drafting your essay (pagbabalangkas), it’s time to start writing!
+After conducting research (pananaliksik) and drafting your essay (pagbabalangkas), it’s time to start writing!
 Remember that when you write an essay, you should divide it into three parts: introduction, body, and conclusion.

 Next is the body (katawan) of the essay.
 This is where you’ll talk in-depth about the topic.
-Make sure to include any research you did in this section as well as your analysis of the research.
-If the topic permits, you can also include your opinion in this section.
+Make sure to include any research you did in this section and your analysis of the research.
+You can also include your opinion in this section if the topic permits.

-The last part of an essay is known as the conclusion (konklusyon).
-This is where you have the chance to wrap up any major ideas in your essay.
-If you’re really good, you should be able to somehow tie your conclusion back to the introduction!
-It’s important to keep your conclusion and avoid completely summarizing the essay.
+The last part of an essay is known as the conclusion (konklusyon or wakas).
+This is where you can wrap up any major ideas in your essay.
+If you’re really good, you should be able to tie your conclusion somehow back to the introduction!
+It’s important to keep your conclusion insightful and avoid completely summarizing the essay.
 Readers want to feel enlightened after they finish reading an essay, not be given an entire synopsis!